Hitting the Wall ... of Self, and

 brain does not actually comprehend the real, but only a

-delusional view of experience.
-Further, the brain in
+self-generated delusional view of experience.
+Further,

-fact acts independently (on its own).
+this brain-thing in fact acts independently (on its own).

 This is basically outrageous bullshit!
 Why do we know